soumojit622/Momentum--AI-Career-Coach/README.md

 ## ⚙️ **How It Works**

-1. **Sign Up / Sign In**: 📝 Create an account or sign in using Clerk for personalized features like saving your resumes, cover letters, and interview progress.
+1. **Sign Up / Sign In** 📝: Create an account or sign in using Clerk for personalized features like saving your resumes, cover letters, and interview progress.
-2. **Generate Your Resume**: 🖋️ Input your personal details, career objective, skills, and experience, and let the AI generate a polished, professional resume tailored for your target job.
+2. **Generate Your Resume** 🖋️: Input your personal details, career objective, skills, and experience, and let the AI generate a polished, professional resume tailored for your target job.
-3. **Create a Tailored Cover Letter**: 📨 Provide the job description and your resume, and let the AI generate a personalized cover letter that emphasizes your strengths and aligns with the role you're applying for.
+3. **Create a Tailored Cover Letter** 📨: Provide the job description and your resume, and let the AI generate a personalized cover letter that emphasizes your strengths and aligns with the role you're applying for.
-4. **Prepare for Your Interview**: 🎤 Browse through a list of interview questions relevant to your job role, practice answering them, and receive AI-driven feedback to improve your responses.
+4. **Prepare for Your Interview** 🎤: Browse through a list of interview questions relevant to your job role, practice answering them, and receive AI-driven feedback to improve your responses.
-5. **Track Job Applications**: 📊 Keep a record of your applications, follow-up dates, interviews, and job offers, all in one centralized dashboard.
+5. **Track Job Applications** 📊: Keep a record of your applications, follow-up dates, interviews, and job offers, all in one centralized dashboard.
-6. **Monitor Career Insights**: 📈 Get actionable recommendations based on your resume, job search history, and AI analysis, including emerging job roles and skill-building suggestions.
+6. **Monitor Career Insights** 📈: Get actionable recommendations based on your resume, job search history, and AI analysis, including emerging job roles and skill-building suggestions.
-7. **Track Your Skill Development**: 🧑‍🎓 Input your current skills and receive tailored learning paths and courses to build up the skills needed for your ideal job.
+7. **Track Your Skill Development** 🧑‍🎓: Input your current skills and receive tailored learning paths and courses to build up the skills needed for your ideal job.
-8. **Mock Assessments**: 📝 Take technical or situational assessments to prepare for job-specific tests.
+8. **Mock Assessments** 📝: Take technical or situational assessments to prepare for job-specific tests.

 ---